Article updated on 7th April, 2025

 Maximized Storage Space

 Property managers often struggle with the logistics of storing and managing packages, especially in larger residential complexes.
-A dedicated package room helps maximize storage space by providing an organized area for packages.
+A dedicated package room helps maximize storage space by providing an organized area with shelves or lockers..
 This ensures that common areas and individual units remain clutter-free and usable for their intended purposes.

 Time and Money Savings on Package Management

-Package management can be a time-consuming and costly task for property managers or building staff.
-With a package room in place, the need for constant monitoring and individual package deliveries is reduced.
-This results in time and cost savings for property management, allowing them to focus on other important tasks.
+Package management can be a time-consuming and costly affair for property managers or building staff.
+With a package room in place, the need for constant monitoring and management of individual package deliveries is reduced.

 Accommodating Peak Delivery Times

 Peak delivery times, such as during the holiday season or promotional events, can overwhelm building staff and residents.
-A package room can accommodate a large influx of deliveries efficiently.
-This ensures that residents receive their packages in a timely manner, even during busy periods, without causing disruptions to daily operations.
+A package room can accommodate a large influx of deliveries efficiently, which helps track and manage packages promptly, even during busy periods.

 Room Conversion

-Electrical work: Installation of electrical outlets, lighting fixtures, and any necessary wiring.
+- Electrical work: Electrical outlets, lighting fixtures, and wiring installation.

 Access Control System

-Hardware: Cost of card readers, keypads, or other access control devices.
+- Hardware: Cost of card readers, keypads, dedicated intercoms, or other access control devices.

 Shelving

-Shelving units: Cost of purchasing and installing shelves, racks, or storage cabinets.
+- Shelving units: Cost of purchasing and installing shelves, racks, or storage cabinets (higher cost if they are electrically operated).

-Assembly and installation labor: If you’re not assembling and installing the shelving yourself, you’ll need to budget for labor costs.
+- Assembly and installation labor: If you don’t assemble and install the shelving yourself, you’ll need to budget for labor costs.

 Video Surveillance System